Skip to main content

 Pradip Pramanik

-As a member of the senior leadership in the Office of Research and Innovation (ORI), Pradip Pramanik serves as the Executive Director of the Proposal Development Unit (PDU) in the Research Development Office (RDO).
-As Executive Director, he provides leadership in advancing NC State’s research enterprise by identifying and engaging appropriate faculty in strategic discussions related to research strengths, institutional resources, and funding opportunities; facilitating project-specific teams and interdisciplinary faculty affinity groups related to the research priority areas of NC State; seeking out opportunities for faculty from NC State and elsewhere to collaborate in response to existing and upcoming large/strategic opportunities; assisting in the formulation of strategic priorities for ORI and RDO, consistent with the broader university strategic planning framework; supervising the PDU staff to promote excellence in PDU-assisted proposals; and ensuring that the PDU strategies are effectively integrated with the goals of the university, ORI, and RDO.
+As Assistant Vice Chancellor, he provides leadership in advancing NC State’s research enterprise by proactively identifying and engaging appropriate faculty in strategic discussions related to research strengths, institutional resources, and funding opportunities; facilitating project-specific teams and interdisciplinary faculty affinity groups related to the research priority areas of NC State; engaging in cooperative project conception with both internal and external stakeholders; seeking out opportunities for faculty from NC State and elsewhere to collaborate in response to existing and upcoming large/strategic opportunities; assisting in the formulation of strategic priorities for ORI and ORDO, consistent with the broader university strategic planning framework; supervising the PDU staff to promote excellence in PDU-assisted proposals; and ensuring that the PDU strategies are effectively integrated with the goals of the university, ORI, and ORDO.

 E: mwhooker@ncsu.edu, P: 919.513.0141